verrazzano/docs/content/en/docs/troubleshooting/troubleshooting-elasticsearch.md

 ```
 ## Scaling Elasticsearch data nodes

-Follow this procedure to scale the OpenSearch data nodes.
+Follow this procedure to scale the Elasticsearch data nodes.

 1. Wait for the new data node pod to become ready and then check the health of the cluster:
    ```